 Get a glimpse of manufacturing in the glass industry.

 - It is also called Suhag Nagari because of the bangles.

-- In Firozabad Bangle industry a dozen is counted as 24 i.e. a dozen for each wrist.
+- In this cities bangle industry, a dozen is counted as 24 i.e. a dozen for each wrist.
 They sell it the same way in the wholesale market.
 The retail sale is, however, another story.